0xIbra/docker-jobs-bundle/README.md

 Next steps
 ----------
 - Check out the [Console commands](docs/console.md) to get the system up and running.
+  This step is vital to get the orchestration of job containers up and running.

 - Check out the [Monitoring dashboard](docs/dashboard.md) that you can activate if you wish.